abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 ## Ajahn Amaro • December 2008

-*Sammā kammanta*—right
-action—is an essential factor of the Noble Eightfold Path.
-Often the Eightfold Path is summarized as *sīla, samādhi,* and *paññā,* virtue, concentration, and wisdom.
+*Sammā kammanta*—right action—is an essential factor of the Noble Eightfold Path.
+Often the Eightfold Path is summarized as *sīla*, *samādhi*, and *paññā*, virtue, concentration, and wisdom.
 Right action is then woven into the section on sīla, along with right speech and right livelihood.
 As a result, when we are considering meditation, we may focus on the samādhi section of the path and forget the influence of right action on our minds and states of consciousness throughout the day, including our time meditating.

 Often during the course of our lives in the monastery, because we have a prescribed set of rules for conduct and a prescribed routine, we can